kool-dev/docker-php/from-alpine-to-debian.md

    image: kooldev/php:8.4-debian-nginx
    ```

-2. **Custom supervisor configs:** If you've customized the supervisor configuration, update to use `priority` instead of `depends_on`

-3. **Shell scripts:** Update any scripts that rely on Alpine-specific paths or BusyBox commands
+2. **Shell scripts:** Update any scripts that use:
+   - `su-exec` → `gosu`
+   - BusyBox-specific commands → standard GNU coreutils
+   - `sh` shebang → `bash` shebang (if using bash features)

-4. **Test thoroughly:** The glibc vs musl difference can cause subtle behavior changes in some applications
+3. **Test thoroughly:** The glibc vs musl difference can cause subtle behavior changes in some applications

+**Note:** Supervisor configuration format is now identical between Alpine and Debian, so no changes needed for custom supervisor configs.

 ## Available Debian Image Tags